 It is our hope the Scheme will help more people to feel heard and believed.
 It will also make sure people in positions of power hear about these experiences and continue their work to prevent and respond to abuse.

 In the coming months, we will launch consultation to co-design the scheme.
 The co-design process will help make sure the program is meaningful, healing, and respectful.
 We will also launch exceptional circumstances payments ahead of the full implementation of the scheme

 Services and supports

-Following 10 years of service delivery, in October 2019, Berry Street Victoria announced their decision to cease operating Open Place, a specialised state-wide support service for Victorian Pre-1990 Care Leavers.
+Open Place is a specialised state-wide support service for Victorian Pre-1990 Care Leavers.

-Open Place services provided by Relationships Australia Victoria will continue to include:
+Open Place services, provided by Relationships Australia Victoria, provides:

 - advocacy, case work support and referrals to services including health, housing, education, income support and employment

 - counselling provided by appropriately qualified staff and including individual, family and group and provided in person and through online platforms